MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/0.1/clients.md

 1. Install and launch the standalone [Microsoft Edge DevTools Preview](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3aoverviewtab) app from the Microsoft Store.

 2. Open the **Remote** panel and enter the network location (URL and port) of the host machine and click **Connect**.
-Supply username/password if authentication is enabled.

 3. **Install** the host machine's certificate from the *Untrusted Certificate* dialog that appears.

+4. Supply the username/password you designated for Device Portal authentication.

-4. The *Remote* panel will load a list of debuggable page targets on the host machine.
+5. The *Remote* panel will load a list of debuggable page targets on the host machine.
 Select one to start debugging.

-5. Use the **Refresh** button to update and reload the list of remote page targets on the host machine.
+6. Use the **Refresh** button to update and reload the list of remote page targets on the host machine.
 Click the **Disconnect** button to return to the *Connect to a remote device* screen and attach to a different host.

 ## Microsoft Visual Studio Preview